Equivalence of the random intersection graph and G(n,p): Abstract

 \section{Abstract}

-We solve the conjecture of Fill, Scheinerman and Singer-Cohen posed in \cite{GpEquivalence} and show the equivalence of the sharp threshold functions of the random intersection graph $\Gnm{}{p}$ with $m \ge n^3$ and a graph $\Gn{\hat{p}}$ with independent edges.
+We solve the conjecture of Fill, Scheinerman and Singer-Cohen posed in \cite{GpEquivalence} and show equivalence of sharp threshold functions of a random intersection graph $\Gnm{}{p}$ with $m \ge n^3$ and a graph $\Gn{\hat{p}}$ with independent edges.
 Moreover we prove sharper equivalence results under some additional assumptions.

 {\bfseries keywords:} random intersection graph, equivalence, graph properties